1953 Epiphone Century Archtop

-Everything is original on this guitar except the pick guard and the strap button.
+Everything was original on the guitar except the pick guard and the strap button.
 The strap button broke when shipping me the guitar.
 We put a new one on.
-The old one is in the case and will stay with the guitar.
+The old one was still in the case and will stay with the guitar.
 The pick guard came off of a 1950s Harmony.
 It gives the guitar a great unique look.
 There is a tiny corner of the pick guard that is broken, just as it meets the pickup.
 It’s like just centimeter of the corner.
 The biggest thing missing would probably be the brand plate from the headstock.
 These guitars had a bikini style brand plate, and you can see on the guitar where it once was.
 You can find these for sale from this era of Epiphone, as they came off pretty easily.

 All the electronics work well, our luthier cleaned the pots and dated them to the late 40s.
 All original and working wonderfully well.

 The serial number was written on the back wall in side the guitar, which Epiphone did up until the mid 1950s, when they then switched to using a label.
 This guitar was just a beautiful authentic piece of American guitar history, as well as a super great player (could be your main gigging instrument if you’re professional player).
 For its combination of those two things, we would rate it at the top of any vintage instrument we have owned.